 Running & Jogging

 Usually if you are in a habit of running, you can continue running.
 However, if you did not run before pregnancy, you may want to speak to your health care provider before you begin a running program.
-If you run, make sure you’re well hydrated, avoid over-heating , and wear good shoes.
+If you run, make sure you’re well hydrated, you avoid over-heating , and you wear good shoes.

 Stair Climbing Machines

 These machines pose a small risk of falling.
-However, side rails provide balance support.
+The side rails provide balance support.
 Stair climbing is an excellent way to raise your heart rate.

 Yoga has a long standing reputation for relieving stress and pressure on your body.
 Most forms of yoga will be safe for you and your baby, as long as they are not excessively rigorous.
 Some yoga instructors offer special classes for pregnant women.
 Avoid lying flat on your back for extended periods of time and try not to overstretch.

-There are a number of DVDs out that educate and equip you for doing yoga from the comfort of your own home.
+There are a number of DVDs available that educate and equip you for doing yoga from the comfort of your own home.
 Here is a great prenatal yoga dvd to get you started.

-If you already participate in aerobics, you will most likely be able to continue; however, you should speak to your health care provider before beginning a new program.
-Keeping your balance can sometimes be difficult, so you’ll want to be careful the further along you are in pregnancy.
-Taking a class specially designed for pregnant women is a good idea.
+If you already participate in aerobics, you will most likely be able to continue; however, you should speak with your health care provider before beginning a new program.
+Keeping your balance can sometimes be difficult, so you’ll want to be careful as you get further along in your pregnancy.
+Taking a class specifically designed for pregnant women is a good idea.
 Most health clubs offer them.
 Do not exercise lying flat on your back for extended periods of time.

 Dancing can be done in your home or at a gym that offers special classes for pregnant women.
 Avoid a lot of spinning, leaping, and jumping.